catch-design/ios-test/README.md

 2. Dependencies are used
 3. Time Taken Roughly 2-3 hours in total

 ### Used Dependencies

 1.Alamofire
 2.For Testing : Quick, Nimble, Mockingjay
+Please Note: XCodebug: sometimes "No such modules" error might appear in testing area, just ignore and run the tests :)